 Biomaterials and Medical Device Research Program

 The BioCity Turku Biomaterials and Medical Device Research Program is located in the city of Turku.
-In collaboration with Turku University Hospital involves eleven research groups that provide a unique collaboration, education and learning environment for researchers in different fields of science.
+In collaboration with Turku University Hospital involves nineteen research groups that provide a unique collaboration, education and learning environment for researchers in different fields of science.
 These groups combine their efforts and expertise to develop reliable and safe implantable medical devices for the healing and regeneration of injured and diseased tissues.

 The Biomaterials and Medical Device Research Program bridges generic and clinical research with clinical practice.
 It also provides a collaboration platform with companies for the fabrication of implantable medical devices.
 The research groups develop together innovative biomaterials and medical devices focusing on clinical solutions for tissue injuries and defects, on-line sensing of tissue healing, controlled drug release, adequate mechanical durability, and predetermined, desired resorption matched to neotissue growth rate.
 This consortium enables a new multidisciplinary approach in developing medical materials.

 For conducting research at Turku Clinical Biomaterials Centre -TCBC look into the PhD Programs of the Faculty of Medicine at the University of Turku or Åbo Akademi University and contact the research group leaders.

 For general enquiries please contact Mona Gibreel. email@example.com